Nevenall/ghosting-the-edge/03 Gearing Up.md

 ##### Notice

-**Smart Devices** with the Notice skill are equipped with sensors arrays, or algorithms that parse the senses of an interfaced human.
+{Smart Devices} with the Notice skill are equipped with sensors arrays, or algorithms that parse the senses of an interfaced human.

 Gear is generally programmed to detect specific things and so takes Notice as a specialized skill.
 For example: Notice Movement, Notice Falsified Identifications, or Notice Explosives.